-But, equally, every match is no more than an accumulation of individual moments.
+But, equally, every match is no more than an accumulation of individual moments that is why more an more players practice.
 Games are secured by unlikely saves, defined by timely tackles, unlocked with visionary passes and settled by important strikes.

 Some players undoubtedly perform these specific tasks with greater consistency and to a higher quality than others.
 So, as difficult as it is for any player to perform in isolation, some are clearly more important to glories than their teammates.

 Indeed, depending on their position and style, certain players form the building-blocks of great teams, others provide the spine and an elite minority complete teams – lifting them to greater levels.